Skip to main content

 Range of a Function

-The range is the set of all possible output values (y-values) the function can produce.
-Finding the range often involves analyzing the behavior of the function and identifying any values y cannot take, such as horizontal asymptotes or restrictions from the function's formula.
+The range is the set of all possible output values (y-values) that the function can produce.
+To find the range, analyze the behavior of the function and determine which y-values are attainable given the domain restrictions.

 Recommended video: